 The ocean is able to absorb and store a lot of energy from the Sun for two reasons.
 The first reason is because the transparency of the water allows the rays from the Sun to penetrate deep into the ocean water.
 How far the rays go depends on how clear the water is.
 Near tropical islands, the sunlight may reach a depth of 500 to 650 feet (150 to 200 m).
-This takes a great amount of energy to raise the water temperature.
-The second reason is because of the continuous turbulence of the wind and the weather mix the water.
-This distributes the surface heating of the water.
+This means that it takes a great amount of solar radiation to increase the water temperature.
+The second reason is because of the continuous turbulence of the wind and the weather mixing the water.
+This distributes the surface heating of the ocean surface.

 Over land, most of the Sun’s energy gets reflected rather than absorbed because the Sun’s rays do not penetrate the soil like it does the water.
 Most of the energy from the Sun gets confined to the top few inches of the soil.
 This is part of what causes large temperature fluctuations on a daily basis between day and night on the surface rather than over bodies of water.
 The difference between how much the surface and water are heated have a huge impact on the weather in coastal areas, because of the formation of land and sea breezes.

 The circulation of the sea breeze is made up of two opposing flows.
 One is at the surface (2), called the sea breeze.
 The other is above (5), which is called the return flow.
 These result in a difference in the density of the air between the land and the sea caused by the Sun’s energy.